 Paul completed his undergraduate degree at St Peter's College, Oxford and his biochemistry Ph.D. at the University of Manchester.
 He has worked as a computational chemist for SmithKline Beecham and Pfizer.
 Paul was group director of R&D at TopoTarget.
 He led the histone deacetylase inhibitor programme through discovery and pre-clinical development, and is co-inventor of Belinostat, which was approved by the FDA for the treatment of T-cell lymphoma in 2014.

 After a degree and Ph.D. at the University of St. Andrews, Michael worked as a computational chemist at Zeneca Specialties.
 He then set up the computational chemistry group at Evotec before moving to Chroma Therapeutics as head of computational chemistry.
 He managed the early stage of one of the inflammation projects and worked on reviewing new drug targets.
 He also sat on the project review team, which made key decisions on project direction.
 Michael joinied InhibOx, now Oxford Drug Design, in 2013.
-He had a key role in compound design for the antibacterial project.
+Michael manages our antibiotic drug discovery projects.